 It was not until the 2016 election that the Council couldn’t, apparently, prevail.
 At any rate, not yet.

-Update 2019: It became known that deceased billionaire sex trafficker Jeffrey Epstein had been, until 2009, a member and donor of both the Council on Foreign Relations and the Trilateral Commission.
+2019: In 2019, it became known that deceased multi-millionaire sex trafficker Jeffrey Epstein had been, until 2009, a member and donor of both the CFR and the Trilateral Commission.

 - Council on Foreign Relations: